What happens to my injunction against harassment if I move?

 Additionally, the federal law provides what is called “full faith and credit,” which means that once you have a criminal or civil protection order, it follows you wherever you go, including U.S. Territories and tribal lands.1 Different states have different rules for enforcing out-of-state protection orders.
 You can find out about your state’s policies by contacting a domestic violence program, the clerk of court, or the prosecutor in your area.

 If you are moving out of state, you may want to contact a lawyer in that new state who can give you information about how that state treats out-of state orders.
-For information on lawyers in the area, please see our HI Finding a Lawyer page and select the new state to which you will be moving.
+For information on lawyers in the area, please see our Hawaii Finding a Lawyer page and select the new state to which you will be moving.
 If you are moving to a new state, you may also call the National Center on Protection Orders and Full Faith & Credit (1-800-903-0111 x 2) for information on enforcing your order there.